Johari Abdul Ghani: First term

 Johari has been active in politics for more than 24 years since 1988.
 He has held various positions in UMNO and BN of Titiwangsa.
 In June 2010, he was made the Acting Chief of UMNO's Division of Titiwangsa and appointed as Barisan Nasional Coordinating Chairman for the Titiwangsa parliamentary constituency.
 Concerned with community issues raised by the Titiwangsa Parliament, he established a Community Service Center in Titiwangsa in July 2010.
 Amongst the major concerns of the Titiwangsa Parliament community were poverty, squatters’ settlement, infrastructure, vendors and others.
 The Community Service Center operated on Mondays to Fridays from 9.00 am to 5.00 pm.

 In the 2013 general election, Johari was nominated by BN to contest for the Titiwangsa federal seat.
 He won the seat and was elected as the Titiwangsa MP for the first term after defeating Ahmad Zamri Asa'ad Khuzaimi of Pakatan Rakyat (PR) by 866 votes.

 On 27 July 2015, he was appointed as the Deputy Minister of Finance in the BN administration under former Prime Minister and Minister Najib and former Minister II Ahmad Husni Hanadzlah from July 2015.
 Following a cabinet reshuffle on 27 June 2016, Johari was promoted to the Minister of Finance II.
 He served as the Minister of Finance II in the Barisan Nasional (BN) administration under former Prime Minister Najib Razak from June 2016 to the collapse of the BN administration in May 2018.

 In the 2018 general election, Johari was renominated by BN to defend the Titiwangsa seat.
 He lost the seat and was not reelected as the Titiwangsa MP after losing to Rina Harun of Pakatan Harapan (PH) by a minority of 4,139 votes.

 Second term

 In the 2022 general election, Johari was renominated by BN to contest for the seat.
 He regained the seat and was reelected as Titiwangsa MP for the second term after defeating Khalid Abdul Samad of PH, Rosni Adam of Perikatan Nasional (PN) and Khairuddin Abu Hassan of the Homeland Fighters Party (PEJUANG) by a majority of 4,632 votes.
 Johari was elected as Chairman of the Asset Recovery Task Force on the 1Malaysia Development Berhad scandal (1MDB scandal) since March 2023.

-Minister of Plantation and Commodities (2023–present)
+Minister of Plantation and Commodities (2023–2025)

 Johari Abdul Ghani and Japanese ambassador Noriyuki Shikata in 2025.

 In a cabinet reshuffle on 12 December 2023, Johari was reappointed to the Cabinet as Minister of Plantation and Commodities to replace Fadillah Yusof who was appointed the Minister of Energy Transition and Public Utilities.

+Minister of Investment, Trade and Industry (2025–present)

+Johari succeeded Tengku Zafrul as Minister of Investment, Trade and Industry in December 2025, following the expiration of the latter's second term in the Senate and a reshuffle of Anwar's Cabinet.
+Former Minister of Higher Education Noraini Ahmad succeeded Johari in the Ministry of Plantation and Commodities.
+Noraini was most recently Deputy Minister of Women, Family and Community Development from 2023 to 2025.